dark7lord/Transactions/README.md

   in [Part 1](#part-1-implementation-of-in-memory-key-value-store-based-on-a-hash-table)
   and [Part 2](#part-2-implementation-of-in-memory-key-value-store-based-on-self-balancing-binary-search-tree),
   containing all the methods described [above](#description-of-key-value-store-functions)
-- Provide a Makefile for building the library and tests (with targets all, clean, tests, b_plus_tree.a)
+- Add to an existing Makefile target called "b_plus_tree.a" for building the library
 - Prepare full coverage of `BPlusTree` class methods with unit-tests
 - Add to the console interface described in [Part 3](#part-3-implementation-of-the-console-interface) the ability to select the B+ tree as the in-memory key-value store